24900616/Library-Management-System/README.md

-# SEQUENCE DIAGRAM
+# SEQUENCE DIAGRAM:

 A sequence diagram is a type of intera jon diagram because it describes how- and in what order a group of objects works together.
 These diagrams are used by software developers and business professionals to understand requirements for

 a new system or to document an existing process.
 Sequence diagrams are sometimes known as event diagrams or event scenarios.

-# BENEFITS OF SEQUENCE DIAGRAM
+# BENEFITS OF SEQUENCE DIAGRAM:

 Sequence diagrams can be useful references for businesses and other organizations.
 Try drawing a sequence diagram to: